Shubham-Kumar-2000/protocol-registry/README.md

     protocol: 'testproto', // set your app for testproto://**
     command: `node ${path.join(__dirname, './tester.js')} $_URL_`, // this will be executed with a extra argument %url from which it was initiated
     override: true, // Use this with caution as it will destroy all previous Registrations on this protocol
-    terminal: true // Use this to run your command inside a terminal }).then(async () => {
+    terminal: true, // Use this to run your command inside a terminal
+    script: false
+}).then(async () => {
     console.log('Successfully registered');
 });